dimovadobi/Programming-Basics-Book-Python-MN/chapter-00.2-how-to-become-a-programmer.md

 * **software engineering** - source control systems, development management, task planning and management, software development methodologies, software requirements and prototypes, software design, software architectures, software documentation.
 * **software testing** - unit testing, test-driven development, QA engineering, error reporting and error trackers, test automation, building processes, and continuous integration.

-We must make it clear another time that **the programming language is irrelevant** to the uptake of all these skills.
+We must emphasize once again that the choice of **the programming language is not a significant factor** in acquiring these skills..
 They accumulate slowly, over many years of practice in the profession.
 Some knowledge is fundamental and can be learned theoretically, but it takes years of practice to fully understand them in depth.

-Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the **Software Engineering Program**, as well as several elective courses.
+Fundamental knowledge and skills for programming, software development, software engineering, and computer science are taught during the **Software Engineering Program**.
 Working with a variety of software libraries, APIs, frameworks, and software technologies and their interaction gradually builds this knowledge and skills, so do not expect that you will understand them from a single course, book or project.

 Only **initial knowledge in the areas listed above** is usually sufficient to start working as a programmer, and acquiring more in-depth knowledge takes place at the workplace according to the technologies and development tools used by the given company and team.